efrecon/efrecon.github.io/_posts/2018-02-23-backing-up-influx.md

 to work properly, including collecting the list of databases and time-series that are present at the server, it is necessary to let Influx accept connections on port `8088`.
-This is best achieved through declaring the environment variable `INFLUXDB_BIND_ADDRESS` and setting it to `0.0.0.0:8088`.
+This is best achieved through declaring the environment variable `INFLUXDB_BIND_ADDRESS` when creating the influx [container](https://hub.docker.com/_/influxdb/) and setting it to `0.0.0.0:8088`.
 When using [networks](https://docs.docker.com/network/), you can arrange for your backup containers to access port `8088` without exposing the port on the host directly.

+## Future

+There are many ways to synchronise against the major remote storage providers.
+One promising tool is [rclone](https://rclone.org/), with a large portfolio of providers and some initial Docker [support](https://github.com/ncw/rclone/wiki/Docker-images).
+To the mix and when [GDPR](https://www.eugdpr.org/) requirements are stringent, projects such as [minio](https://www.minio.io/) can provide for S3-compatible solutions on premises.